If your team needs process

 Commit with confidence

+Lock the sprint when it feels tight and realistic, not aspirational.
 Capacity and scope stay in view so you can say "yes" and mean it.

 Commit with confidence